farirpgs/fari-community/public/catalog/creators/fari-rpgs/fari-app-wiki/index.md

 ## Adding a new language to Fari

-To add a new language to Fari, you can download the [english translation file](https://github.com/fariapp/fari/blob/master/locales/en.json) and update the values of each key.
+To add a new language to Fari, you can download the [English translation file](https://github.com/fariapp/fari/blob/master/locales/en.json) and update the values of each key.

 Once the file is translated, [open a feature request](https://github.com/fariapp/fari/issues/new/choose) and upload the new file in the issue.